Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Introduction

 Indeed, \cite{kaufmann07} showed that angular momentum transport, disk morphology, and radial profiles depend critically on force and mass resolution, with large softening suppressing bar instability.
 Such excessive softening ($\epsilon=2\,\kpc$ for both baryon and DM particles) fails to resolve the central region, where angular momentum transport plays a pivotal role in forming a bar.
-As \cite{bekki23} demonstrated, a weak seed bar ($F_2 < 0.1$) initially forms through apsidal precession synchronization (APS), subsequently growing via APS; this seed forms more rapidly under conditions of higher disk mass or strong tidal perturbations.
+As \cite{bekki23} demonstrated, a weak seed bar ($F_2 < 0.1$) initially forms and subsequently grows through apsidal precession synchronization (APS).
+This seed forms more rapidly under conditions of higher disk mass or strong tidal perturbations.
 However, adopting large softening lengths and lower DM resolution is expected to reduce angular momentum transfer, especially during the early growth phase when the bar is small as originating from the very center.
-In \cite{kwak25} (Paper I), we emphasized the role of central angular momentum exchange in mediating the transition from the spiral phase to the bar phase.
-In a fixed potential halo, in which the angular momentum exchange is absent, this transition does not happen, thereby suppressing bar formation in models with the same disk stability.
-Thus, poorly resolving central dynamics between DM and star by a low number of particle and a large choice of softening is expected to alter the bar instability, as observed in the \textsc{NewHorizon} simulation \citep{reddish22}.
+In \cite{kwak25} (Paper I), we emphasized the role of central angular momentum exchange in mediating the transition from the spiral to the bar phase.
+In a fixed potential halo, in which the angular momentum exchange is absent, this transition does not occur, thereby suppressing bar formation in models with the same disk stability.
+Thus, poorly resolving central dynamics between DM and stars with a low number of particles and a large softening length is expected to alter the bar instability, as observed in the \textsc{NewHorizon} simulation \citep{reddish22}.